 The most important consequence of this minor test is that the company now understands the importance of a fast registration process.
 Within a few months, more key processes will be analyzed and simplified to increase online sales.

-Editor’s note: This case study was originally posted at Tribes.no.
+Editor’s note: This success story was originally posted at Tribes.no.
 It’s been reproduced here with slight modifications.